TheWolek/armaFactionGenerator/readme.md

         }
     },

     "group": { //this is group section.
-Here you can specify amount and type of soldier in group.
+Here you can specify amount and type of soldiers in group.
 Group will be always generated with one SL.
         "riflemanAmount": 2,
         "MGAmount": 1,
         "ATAmount": 1,